The Founding Story of Diamond Ranch Academy

-I suppose many people under the same circumstances would have grown up to become angry, bitter adults.
-But my dad’s heart turned a different direction.
+Many people under the same circumstances would have grown up to become angry, bitter adults.
+But my dad’s heart turned in a different direction.
 He knew, perhaps better than anyone, the sorrow and the emotional and physical suffering of neglected and abused children.
-He decided that rather than manifest his pain with anger and bitterness; he would soothe that pain by reaching out in love, care, and tenderness to disadvantaged children and do all in his power to ensure they never had to be hurt again.
+He decided that rather than manifest his pain with anger and bitterness.
+He would soothe it by reaching out in love, care, and tenderness to disadvantaged children and doing all in his power to ensure they never had to be hurt again.

 My father found a friend, a companion, and a confidant in my mother.
-She shared his love for children and had the same drive to reach out to, and care for, disadvantaged children.
-My mom and dad had 10 children of their own, of which I was the third.
-For most people, 10 children would have been enough (or, some might say, too many,) but my mother and father had a vast capacity to love children.
-Not only were 10 children not “too many,” but they also took in 27 foster children over the years.
+She shared his love for children and had the same drive to reach out to and care for disadvantaged children.
+My mom and dad had ten children, of which I was the third.
+For most people, ten children would have been enough (or, some might say, too many,) but my mother and father had a vast capacity to love children.
+Not only were ten children not “too many,” but they also took in 27 foster children over the years.
 No, that’s not a typo – they helped 27 children, who ordinarily would have struggled, to have an everyday life.
 And these foster children were never, ever treated like “outsiders.”
 They were part of the family as if they’d been born to my parents.

 That brings us to my story.
 Growing up with that many brothers and sisters and having observed firsthand how my parents had made a difference in their lives, I knew at a very young age I would dedicate my life to helping young people with challenges.
 Throughout my dating years, I was looking for someone to share that dream with me and help me make it a reality.